Builtins

 Where:

-is a pointer or numeric (i.e. boolean, integer, or float) type.value
+result_typeis a pointer or numeric (i.e. boolean, integer, or float) type.valueis numeric value.
+Must be an integer ifresult_typeis a pointer.the bit width of

-matches the bit width of values of typeresult_type
+valuematches the bit width of values of typeresult_type.

 Example¶